qseftqseft/WPF-on-Linux-command/README.md

 Instructions:
   1. Place dotnetbuild into /usr/local/bin/
-  2. Run the command in your project directory
+  2. Run dotnetbuild in your project directory
   3. hope